A Message Regarding Changes in Medicine and Test Questions:

 The ABIM standard for writing multiple-choice questions for the secure exam is a process called prototyping.
 This method is designed to focus content experts on the viability of the testing point, the appropriateness of the task that the question poses (diagnosis, treatment), an evidence-based single-best answer, and plausible distractors.
 After these question elements are created, the authors add the key elements that are needed in a patient-based scenario for that question.

 Newly created questions are rigorously reviewed at two separate meetings.
 At the first meeting, the Exam Committee chooses the prototypes to retain and further develops them into questions; these questions are then sent to ABIM for processing, which includes copyediting and processing of any illustrations that are part of the prototypes.

 At the second review meeting, the Exam Committee reads and assesses the edited new questions and any revisions that might be needed on older questions

 From these, the Exam Committee approves a final set of pretest questions.
 These questions are then proofread by the ABIM editorial staff and prepared for exam production.
 Questions in the live item pool are also evaluated for content and statistical performance for possible use on a future exams.

-Pretesting is a standard practice in the testing industry that allows testing of new, unproven questions without risk to the candidate.
+Pretesting is a standard practice in assessment development that allows testing of new questions without risk to the candidate.
 These questions are not counted in the candidate's score and are not identifiable to the candidate.
 Each pretest question is assessed according to statistical performance criteria before being accepted into the live pool of questions.